Professional AssociationsProfessional Associations: International Association of Accessibility Professionals

-I'm part of IBM Accessibility (ibm.com/able).
+I'm part of IBM Aging and Accessibility (ibm.com/able).
 I was appointed in 2008 by the President of the United States to the U.S. Access Board, and I continued to represent the public until 2015 as a board member to the federal agency (access-board.gov) dedicated to accessible information and communications technology (ICT/508), the Americans with Disabilities Act (ADA) and other legislation.
 I also sit on the World Wide Web Consortium (W3C)’s Steering Council and I was a key influence in creating the Web Accessibility Initiative (WAI) in 1996.

 My Bachelors of Computer Science is from Brigham Young University and post graduate work from Florida Atlantic University.
 I joined IBM in Boca Raton, Florida in 1981 and participated in the testing and launch of the IBM Personal Computer and later with the development of the OS/2 operating system.
 I speak English and Italian fluently.
 I'm married and have 3 sons and live in the Austin, Texas area where I volunteer in the community.